 Last on the list of favourite 5 tourist destinations in Kerala is Wayanad which translates to the ‘land of paddy fields’ and is known for its waterfalls, plantations, and wildlife.
 The district lies in the Western Ghats at a height of 2100 meters.
 It is home to indigenous tribes.

 There are several Wayanad Resorts in the region that would spoil you for choice and help you experience local cuisine, music, and dance.
 Savour Chemeen Biriyani, appams and stew, Puttu with Kadala curry and Pattri with vadas and gravy, and sweets like Halwa.

 Kerala never fails to surprise you with its white sandy beaches, tropical paradises, rich historical treasures, green scapes, and spice plantations.
 Here’sś our list of the 5 must-see places in God’s Own Country which will give you a glimpse of the best of Kerala on your next trip!

 That’s all in this blog on top holiday destinations in Kerala.
 I also suggest you check the Kerala tourism website for more tips on what to see and do there.
 This website includes all the necessary information you may need for planning a trip to Kerala.

 You may also be interested in reading my Kerala Travel Guide for more tips on what to see and do there.

-If you have anything to add in the list of top holiday destinations in Kerala, please share in the comments below.
+If you have anything to add to the list of top holiday destinations in Kerala, please share it in the comments below.